 Failing to make a mandatory report is a provincial offence, whereby a midwife is liable upon conviction to a fine up to $50,000 for an individual, and up to $200,000 for a corporation.

 In addition, a midwife that fails to make a mandatory report will be subject to professional conduct proceedings at the College.
 If discipline proceedings occur, the midwife is subject to a penalty that may involve: reprimand; imposing terms, conditions, or limitations on the certificate of registration; suspension; revocation, or a fine.

 No action or proceeding can be brought against any person that files a report in good faith.

-You can mail or email your report including all the relevant details outlined in the Guide on Mandatory Reporting Obligations to the College:
+You can mail or email your report including all the relevant details outlined in the Guide on Mandatory and Permissive Reporting to the College:

 College of Midwives of Ontario

 You will receive written confirmation once the College receives the report.
 You may be contacted by the College to discuss the information.

 Not every report that the College receives requires the College to make a formal investigation of the concern.
 The College will review the report, assess the level of risk the reported incidents could pose to the public and determine an appropriate regulatory response.
 This may include conducting an investigation into the midwife’s practise and conduct or conducting an inquiry into the midwife’s health.